 Nearly every ecosystem on earth experiences some form of natural or human induced disturbance (Kareiva et al. 2007, Moreno-Mateos et al. 2017).
-Given that the scale and frequency of disturbances continue to increase, it is important to understand how disturbance changes community assemblages and what attributes of those assemblages lead to resistance, a measure of the amount of change an ecosystem experiences following disturbance.
+Given that the scale and frequency of disturbances continue to increase, it is important to understand how disturbance changes community assemblages and what attributes of those assemblages make them resistant to disturbance.
 Why are some communities unaffected by disturbance, while others respond negatively or positively?
 Are there ecological characteristics of communities that predict those responses?
-One possible answer to the questions above is that community resistance to disturbance is related to the structure and dynamics of interactions within the community (Gunderson 2000).
-While the relationship between community complexity and stability has been debated since the mid-fifties (MacArthur 1955, May 1973, Elton 1958), evidence from the early 2000s supports the idea that diversity is associated with stability due to the presence of species with a variety of responses to disturbance (McCann, 2000; Thébault & Fontaine, 2010).
+One possible answer to the above questions is that community resistance to disturbance is related to the structure and dynamics of interactions within the community (Gunderson 2000).
+While the relationship between community complexity and stability has been debated since the mid-fifties (MacArthur 1955, May 1973, Elton 1958), recent evidence supports the idea that diversity is associated with stability due to the presence of species with a variety of responses to disturbance (McCann, 2000; Thébault & Fontaine, 2010).